-Another variation of a quadriceps-sparing approach is called “midvastus.”
+Another variation of a quadriceps-sparing approach is called midvastus.
 It also avoids cutting the quadriceps tendon, but instead of completely sparing the vastus muscle by going under it, in this surgical approach the muscle is split along a natural line through the middle.
 The decision to use one approach versus another depends on the condition of your knee and surrounding tissues.

 Minimally invasive surgery trims the hospital stay to three to four days and it can shorten the recovery period to four to six weeks.
-One study found that patients in this group experienced less pain and were able to resume daily activities faster and better than patients who had standard surgery.
+People who get a PKR experienced less pain and were able to resume daily activities faster and better than those who had standard surgery.
 At one year, however, there were no significant differences between the two groups.

 Today’s procedures are increasingly sophisticated and safe.
 They’re paving the way for millions of people to enjoy a healthier and more active life.
 Talk with your surgeon to determine what procedure is best for your specific needs.